MadJobs/B3SPOKE/README.md

 ## Here's How It Works:
 - `Upload Your Skills: `Throw in your skillset data in CSV format, like the ingredients of a gourmet dish.
 - `Existing Resume?` No Problem: Feed in your current resumes in any format - PDF, DOC, DOCX, TXT.
-We're not picky.
+IDGAF.
-- `Mad Libs Meet AI:` Our platform uses NLP to match your skills and experience with job descriptions, filling in the 'blanks' to create a resume that speaks directly to your future employer.
+- `Mad Libs Meet AI:` Our platform uses NLP, NLU, RAG, AI, LIGO and probably the Large Hadron Collider to match your skills and experience with job descriptions, filling in the 'blanks' to create a resume that speaks directly to your future employer.
 - `Preview and Polish:` Get a sneak peek of your bespoke resume, make adjustments, and download your masterpiece.
 - `Skillset Filter:` Zero in on the skills that matter most for your dream job.
 - `Real-Time Magic:` Stay updated with real-time notifications.